Updated on May 22, 2018

 Adding play to routine health services

 In many low-resource settings, interventions such as screening for developmental delays and counseling parents on how to play and talk with their children, are not part of routine and universal maternal and child health services.
-The play box is part of a larger PATH early childhood development (ECD) initiative that is integrated into these routine services.
+The play box is part of PATH’s broader approach of integrating nurturing care for early childhood development (ECD) into these routine health services.

-“Traditional” center-based ECD approaches tend to target older children, missing (or altogether avoiding) the critical window of opportunity during the early years when the brain develops most rapidly and developmental delays may be reversed.
+“Traditional” center-based ECD approaches tend to target older children, missing the critical window of opportunity during the early years when the brain develops most rapidly and developmental delays may be reversed.

 PATH is working to address this critical gap through efforts recently validated in a series in The Lancet that strongly recommends targeting ECD services to the youngest children.